viniciusvasti/my-personal-website/posts/when-to-change-api-version.md

 - Increasing restrictions for as parameter, either a path, query string or body param.
 E.g not not accept attribute `name` over 50 characters;
 - Changing default value of an optional parameter.
 E.g. default value for `payment-method` if it is not informed will be `credit`, but it used to be `debit`;
 - Adding a new Http Status Code response.
 E.g. when there aren't any products in the bag, `GET products` used to return Http `200` and an empty array, but now it gonna return `404`;
 - Removing a Http Status Code response.
-E.g. opposite of the above example;
+E.g. opposite of the above example.

 ### Changes that may be handled on the current API version
 - Adding a new resource;